fastmcp.client.transports

 - If the MCPConfig contains exactly one server, it creates a direct transport to that server.

-- If the MCPConfig contains multiple servers, it creates a composite client by mounting all servers on a single FastMCP instance, with each server’s name used as its mounting prefix.
+- If the MCPConfig contains multiple servers, it creates a composite client by mounting all servers on a single FastMCP instance, with each server’s name, by default, used as its mounting prefix.

 and resources with the pattern protocol://{server_name}/path/to/resource